 - Preheat oven to 350

-- Begin by caramelizing the pan.
-To caramelize just add the sugar over a hot stove and mix until it liquifies.
-Make sure and coat the bottom of the pan and sides with the sugar glaze.
-See picture on how it looks.
+First thing, begin by caramelizing the pan.
+To caramelize just add a cup sugar over a medium-high heat stove and quickly lower to low heat or medium heat depending on your stove, and mix until it liquifies.
+It will create a caramel-like glaze.
+Don’t do this over high heat or it will burn.
+Make sure and coat the bottom of the pan and sides of the flan pan with the caramel coating.
+See the picture of how it looks.

 Mix the milks, and rest of the ingredients in a food processor

-Let it cool completely and place in refrigerator for at least 3 hours- overnight.
+Let it cool completely to room temperature and place in refrigerator for at least 3 hours- overnight.

-Once it’s done cooking refrigerate for a few hours until cold and then cut along edge and flip over onto serving dish.
+Once it’s done cooking refrigerate for a few hours until cold and then cut along the edge using a sharp knife and flip over onto the serving dish.

 *You can use a pie dish or any other rounded cooking dish as long as it’s covered on the top.